Langeland1996/PG6301-Exam/README.md

 2. Write in terminal "npm run dev" to start up the client and server -> click on the port in the terminal to visit the pages.
 3. Write in terminal "npm run test" to run all tests in both client and server.

-// I had problems with getting github actions to work on the server, so i will not display test coverage.
+// I had problems with getting Github actions to work on the server, so it doesnt display test coverage.
+// I also had a hard time with the login, and didnt get it done

 PG6301 – Exam – November 2022